Nuuskakuja student housing

 Size: 12 000 m²

-Team: Sami Heikkinen (partner in charge), Emilia Ellilä (project architect), Anna-Kaisa Aalto, Otto Heinonen, Maiju Lehtimäki, Timo Paananen
+Team: Sami Heikkinen (partner in charge), Nikolas Davies (project architect, building design and construction), Anna-Kaisa Aalto (landscape architect in charge), Anni-Mari Anttola, Lassi Luotonen, Hanna Mattila, Emilia Ellilä (project architect, viitesuunnitelma), Otto Heinonen, Maiju Lehtimäki, Timo Paananen

 The design aims for a unified whole whilst avoiding monumentality.

 The city of Jyväskylä is located in central Finland, lying about 270 km north of Helsinki.
-The Nuuskakuja block is close to the city centre.
+The Nuuskakuja block is close to the city centre next to the university campus.

 Unity and diversity